LBHackney-IT/Data-Platform-Playbook/docs/Glossary.md

  ### ETL (EXTRACT, TRANSFORM AND LOAD)
 Extract the data from its original source, whether that is another database or an application, Transform data by cleaning it up, deduplicating it, combining it, and otherwise getting ready to Load the data into the target database.
  ### GITHUB
-GitHub is a code hosting platform for version control and collaboration.
+[GitHub](https://docs.github.com/en/get-started/quickstart/hello-world) is a code hosting platform for version control and collaboration.
 We use it as a repository to store the code for the data platform's infrastructure and processes (including the code for this playbook).
 It enables us to track and test any changes in the code before they reach the platform.
 Many of the processes within this playbook require you to make changes to code in GitHub in order to see them in the data platform.
-See our separate article for more information about using GitHub.https://docs.github.com/en/get-started/quickstart/hello-world
+See the [Playbook article for more information about using GitHub](https://lbhackney-it.github.io/Data-Platform-Playbook/playbook/getting-set-up/using-github).
  ### GLUE
-Glue is an AWS cloud-based service that we use to ingest data into the data lake, transform data (e.g. cleaning, joining, aggregating etc.), schedule these processes to run automatically, and collect metadata from the datasets in the data lake so that it can be used in the data catalogue.
+[Glue](https://docs.aws.amazon.com/glue/latest/dg/what-is-glue.html) is an AWS cloud-based service that we use to ingest data into the data lake, transform data (e.g. cleaning, joining, aggregating etc.), schedule these processes to run automatically, and collect metadata from the datasets in the data lake so that it can be used in the data catalogue.
 These processes are called Glue ‘jobs’.
-You can create and run jobs through the graphical interface in Glue Studio or deploy PySpark or Spark SQL scripts in Glue.<br/><br/>https://docs.aws.amazon.com/glue/latest/dg/what-is-glue.html
+You can create and run jobs through the graphical interface in [Glue Studio](https://playbook.hackney.gov.uk/Data-Platform-Playbook/playbook/transforming-data/using-aws-glue/using-glue-studio) or [deploy PySpark or Spark SQL scripts in Glue](https://playbook.hackney.gov.uk/Data-Platform-Playbook/playbook/transforming-data/using-aws-glue/deploy-glue-jobs).<br/><br/>
  ### IAM
 Identity and Access Management (IAM) provides fine-grained access control across all of AWS.
 With IAM, you can specify who can access which services and resources, and under which conditions.
 With IAM policies, you manage permissions to your workforce and systems to ensure least-privilege permissions.[ User Management Tool ]https://aws.amazon.com/iam/
  ### INGEST